Burhan077/Gravity/README.md

      make
 But For those who want to compile and feel the satisfaction of doing it, follow these instructions.
-You can get the big boy version for windows at [msys2](www.msys2.org) or, if you want a more bare-bones and minimalistic version without all the MSYS2 stuff, you can get it at [winlibs](https://winlibs.com/) or [sourceforge](https://sourceforge.net/projects/gcc-win64/).
+You can get the big boy version for windows at [msys2](www.msys2.org).
-Grab the installer, x86_64 or arm, based on your system and install it to C:/msys64/ Search for MSYS and run
+Grab the installer, x86_64 or arm, based on your system and install it to C:/msys64/ Search for MSYS2 UCRT64 and run

      pacman -Syu

 This updates the system and then install g++ using

-     pacman -S mingw-w64-x86_64-gcc
+     pacman -Syu

-If you need the GNU Debugger install

-     pacman -S mingw-w64-x86_64-gdb
+     pacman -S mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-glfw mingw-w64-ucrt-x86_64-glew mingw-w64-ucrt-x86_64-glm make

+This installs all the dependencies.

 To confirm, run

      g++ --version

-Also, for easier workflow with MSYS2, add C:\msys64\mingw64\bin to PATH.
+Also, for easier workflow with MSYS2, add C:\msys64\ucrt64\bin to PATH.
-If you're not after the whole MSYS2 stuff, install gcc from [here](https://winlibs.com) To compile, run
+To Compile, run this in your project folder

-    g++ -std=c++20 3DTest.cpp gravity_sim.cpp gravity_sim_3Dgrid.cpp -o GravitySim.exe \
+     g++ gravity_sim.cpp -o gravity_sim.exe -lglfw3 -lglew32 -lopengl32 -lgdi32
-    -I./include \
-    -L./lib -lglfw3 -lopengl32

 To install on MacOS, use Homebrew or you can get another C++ compiler by running